MicrosoftDocs/mixed-reality/enthusiast-guide/webvr.md

 ---
 title: Using WebVR with Windows Mixed Reality
-description: Describes WebVR and how to use it with Microsoft Edge on Windows Mixed Reality headsets. ms.topic: article
+description: Learn the basics of WebVR, how to use it with Microsoft Edge on Windows Mixed Reality headsets, and common troubleshooting issues. ms.topic: article
 keywords: Windows Mixed Reality, Mixed Reality, Virtual Reality, VR, MR, WebVR, Edge, Microsoft Edge, web browsing
 ---